etingof/pysnmp/README.md

     $ pip install pysnmp-apps

-and used in the very similar manner as conventional Net-SNMP tools.
+and used in the very similar manner as conventional Net-SNMP tools:

+    $ snmpget.py -v3 -l authPriv -u usr-md5-des -A authkey1 -X privkey1 demo.snmplabs.com sysDescr.0
+    SNMPv2-MIB::sysDescr.0 = DisplayString: SunOS zeus.snmplabs.com 4.1.3_U1 1 sun4m

 Examples
 --------

-As of this writing, PySNMP implements two SNMP architectures -- the first is a legacy one specified by SNMPv1 & v2c standards.
-It is quite low-level and protocol-oriented by design.
-In particular, it requires application to manage authentication and access issues, deal with transport failures and similar housekeeping stuff.

-The second model supported by PySNMP is aligned to [SNMPv3 architecture] (http://www.ibr.cs.tu-bs.de/projects/snmpv3/).
-Here is an example on querying SNMP agent for arbitrary value (sysDescr) over SNMP v3 with authentication and privacy enabled:
+PySNMP is designed highly modular and implements many programming interfaces.
+Most high-level and easy to use API is called *hlapi* and can be used like this:

     from pysnmp.hlapi import *